 Also, Google Assistant might not activate when you say “Hey Google” or “Ok Google,” particularly in a noisy environment.
 If this happens often, you can make it more sensitive.

 Where the sensitivity setting is available

-This feature is available on most speakers and Smart Displays with the Google Assistant language set to English.
+This feature is available on most speakers and Smart Displays but only in some languages.